jackyaz/connmon/README.md

 ## Usage
 ### WebUI
-Connmon can be configured via the WebUI, in the Addons section under Uptime Monitoring.
+Connmon can be configured via the WebUI, in the Addons section.

 ### Command Line
 To launch the connmon menu after installation, use: